What are Age Spots and Sun Damage?

 Age spot prevention may sound simple, but it requires generating and implementing a new daily routine.
 We know that building these habits can be tough.
 If you want a more personalized approach to sun and age spot prevention, we recommend visiting our Mt.
 Vernon office.
 A skin care specialist can work with you to develop a strategy that works for your skin and lifestyle.

 The Best Treatment for Age Spots and Sun Damage

-There are various proven ways to treat age spots and sun spots depending on the level of severity or the desired results of our patients.
+There are various proven ways that our board certified cosmetic dermatologists treat age spots and sun spots depending on the level of severity or the desired results of our patients.
 Typical treatments include: